 In your book, the New Frugality, you talk a lot about creating a “margin of safety”.
 Can you explain this idea a bit?

-In practical terms, creating a margin of safety is siphoning more of our earnings into savings, paying off debts and borrowing less.
-Some examples of managing money with a margin of safety perspective is putting a down payment of 20% or more on a home, savings covering 12 months or so of expenses and spending less than you earn.
+In practical terms, creating a margin of safety is siphoning more of our earnings into savings, paying off debts, and borrowing less.
+Some examples of managing money with a margin of safety perspective include putting a down payment of 20% or more on a home, savings covering 12 months or so of expenses, and spending less than you earn.
 A healthy financial buffer offers shelter against terrifying downturns in the economy, as well as life’s inevitable setbacks, such as an illness.

 You also talk about how folks turn their money over to professionals too much (to manage).
 How can people get past their fears in managing investments, etc.

 Are there a couple of rules to follow that make it more simple?
 For one thing, simplicity is an underappreciated virtue with money.
 The risks and rewards of simple investments are easy to grasp and monitor.
 The expenses associated with plain vanilla products are low.
 Another reason for keeping it simple is how busy we all are today.
 We don’t have the time to become a financial specialist, and most of us don’t want to spend hours managing our money.
 You want to control your money.
 You don’t want your money to control you.